jfehrle/coq/doc/sphinx/language/gallina-specification-language.rst

    :name: @ident already exists.
 (Axiom)
    :undocumented:

-.. warn:: @ident is declared as a local axiom [local-declaration,scope]
+.. warn:: @ident is declared as a local axiom

    Warning generated when using :cmd:`Variable` or its equivalent instead of :n:`Local Parameter` or its equivalent.